Tribeca 2021: 'Poser', 'False Positive' | Indie Music Scenes, Horror Pregnancies | Capsule Reviews

-The festival's musical comedy drama splash comes from the filmmaking duo of Ori Segev and Noah Dixon, both credited as directors and editors while Dixon is responsible for the screenplay alone, in the form of Poser.
-With a name that wouldn't be out place in your early 2000's regional metal band's lineup, Lennon Gates (Sylvie Mix) is searching for a new thing to be passionate about and she ends up starting a podcast about the independent music scene in her hometown of Columbus, Ohio.
-She is trying to ''do things outside of her comfort zone'', as she often proclaims, and ultimately becomes smitten with Bobby Kitten (playing a version of herself), a singer-guitarist of a local alt-pop band, to the point that a podcast might not be the only thing that restrained Lennon is up to.
+The festival's musical dramedy extravaganza comes from the filmmaking duo of Ori Segev and Noah Dixon, both credited as directors and editors while Dixon is responsible for the screenplay alone, in the form of Poser.
+With a name that wouldn't be out of place in your early 2000's regional metal band's lineup, Lennon Gates (Sylvie Mix) is searching for a new thing to be passionate about and she ends up starting a podcast about the independent music scene in her hometown of Columbus, Ohio.
+She is trying to ''do things outside of her comfort zone'', as she often proclaims, and ultimately becomes smitten with Bobby Kitten (Bobby Kitten playing a fictional version of herself), a singer-guitarist of a local alt-pop band, to the point that a podcast might not be the only thing that restrained Lennon is up to.

 While the movie isn't always flashy or even cinematic per se, it still has an effective one-two punch of an intriguing story and nice balance of darkly comedic and dramatic beats.
 The story of Lennon and her infatuation with Bobby plays out like a mystery tale which is contrasted by almost rom-com-like scenes between the two of them, though breaking out the song is here done naturally within the scenes which also feels refreshing as the soundtrack is really eclectic throughout.
 Both leads in Mix and Kitten seem to be new faces but it's really thanks to them that the comedy and drama don't cancel each other out, both actors play it just small enough that the stakes feel somewhat real.